Get the latest, first

 Straightforward Vulnerability Assessment

 The benchmark is written for rapid security assessment of all layers of a Kubernetes ecosystem.
-These guidelines are simple and straightforward to implement, allowing cluster administrators to perform security audits without requiring extensive investment in resource upskilling or tool licenses.
+These guidelines are simple to implement, allowing cluster administrators to perform security audits without requiring extensive investment in resource upskilling or tool licenses.

 Based on Collective Knowledge and Expertise